Cube

 main— merges trigger automatic redeploy - Set the following environment variables in Cube Cloud:

-CUBEJS_DB_TYPE=bigqueryCUBEJS_DB_BQ_PROJECT_ID=teamster-332318CUBEJS_DB_BQ_CREDENTIALS— service account JSON (base64-encoded)CUBEJS_API_SECRET— generate a strong random secretGOOGLE_DIRECTORY_SA_KEY— Admin Directory API service account (base64-encoded)GOOGLE_DIRECTORY_SA_SUBJECT— email of the Workspace super-admin that granted the service account domain-wide delegation (e.g.admin@apps.teamschools.org)CUBEJS_SQL_SUPER_USER=cube-superset-service— SQL API super-user for Superset user impersonation (follow-up integration)- The service account for BigQuery needs
+CUBEJS_DB_TYPE=bigqueryCUBEJS_DB_BQ_PROJECT_ID=teamster-332318CUBEJS_DB_BQ_CREDENTIALS— service account JSON (base64-encoded)GOOGLE_DIRECTORY_SA_KEY— Admin Directory API service account (base64-encoded)GOOGLE_DIRECTORY_SA_SUBJECT— email of the dedicated Workspace admin account used as the impersonation subject (e.g.cube-service@apps.teamschools.org)CUBEJS_SQL_SUPER_USER=cube-superset-service— SQL API super-user for Superset user impersonation (follow-up integration)

 roles/bigquery.dataViewerandroles/bigquery.jobUseron theteamster-332318project - The Admin Directory API service account needs domain-wide delegation scoped